 Note: LC 28 8709S has no provision affecting leased vehicles.
 House Bill 340, passed during the 2017 session, changed the method of assessing leased vehicles, resulting in an estimated local revenue reduction in FY 2019 of \$18.7 million.

 In a calendar year, the amounts in Tables 1 and 2 would cancel out.
-However, the delay in money being transferred to the state

-'In a calendar year, the amounts in Tables I and 2 would cancel out.
 However, the delay in money being transferred to the state results in slight differences when reported by fiscal year.